devslopes/dwa-css-curriculum/css-animations/css-animations.md

 - What a CSS animation is
 - How a CSS animation is defined
-- what transitions are available
+- What transitions are available
 - How to set different types of animations
-- what an animation keyframe is
+- What an animation keyframe is
-- how to control individual keyframes of an animation
+- How to control individual keyframes of an animation

 ## Class Videos